vtsuperdarn/aacgm_carto/README.md

-caropy plotting for aacgm coordinates
+Caropy plotting for aacgm coordinates.
+This is a very early stage code, please use with extreme caution!